RaulEK/minigit/README.md

 * checkout commitHash - switch to an older version.

 * diff commitHash - compares commit and its ancestor commit and diplays changes.

-Can aslo comment on changes.
+* ignore fileRelativePath

+* comment commitHash